Using Git from the command line

 To stage the changes in one or more files or directories for commit:

-git add path/to/file path/pattern/*
+git add path/to/file path/pattern/*Code language: Bash (bash)

 To unstage the changes in one or more files or directories:

-git restore --staged path/to/file path/pattern/*
+git restore --staged path/to/file path/pattern/*Code language: Bash (bash)

 To remove unstaged changes from one or more files or directories, while preserving the staged changes:

-git restore path/to/file path/pattern/*
+git restore path/to/file path/pattern/*Code language: Bash (bash)

 To revert (hard reset) one or more files or directories:

-git checkout -- path/to/file path/pattern/*
+git checkout -- path/to/file path/pattern/*Code language: Bash (bash)

 • There must be spaces on both sides of the -- separator.